Meta Dynamic Pricing: Transfer Learning Across Experiments: Discussion Conclusions

 Firms are increasingly performing experimentation.
 This provides an opportunity for decision-makers to learn not just \textit{within} experiments, but also \textit{across} experiments.
-In this paper, we design algorithms that learn a shared prior for Thompson sampling algorithms across $N$ sequential dynamic pricing experiments.
-We prove that the price of learning this shared structure (the prior) is negligible in experiment-rich environments, compared to the cost of learning within experiments.
-In particular, our algorithms achieve meta regret that scales sublinearly in $N$.

-Our approach can be adapted beyond dynamic pricing applications to classical multi-armed and contextual bandit problems as well.
-In particular, one could consider learning the Thompson sampling prior across a sequence of bandit problems.
-For instance, this could help inform learning across related clinical trials that study the same disease.
+In this paper, we consider the multi-product dynamic pricing setting where a decision-maker must learn a sequence of related unknown parameters through experimentation; we capture the relationship across these unknown parameters by imposing that they arise from a shared distribution (the prior).
+We propose meta-learning policies that efficiently learn both the shared distribution across experiments and the individual unknown parameters within experiments.

+Our meta-learning approach can easily be adapted beyond dynamic pricing applications to classical multi-armed and contextual bandit problems as well.
+For instance, consider clinical trials, which were the original motivation for bandit problems \citep{thompson1933likelihood, lai1985asymptotically}.
+Many have argued the benefits of Bayesian clinical trials, which allow for the use of historical information and for synthesizing results of past relevant trials, \eg, past clinical trials on the same disease may indicate that patients with certain biomarkers or concomitant medications are less likely to benefit from standard therapy.
+Such information can be encoded in a Bayesian prior to potentially allow for more informative clinical trials and improved treatment allocations to patients within the trial \citep[see, e.g.,][]{berry2006bayesian, anderer2019adaptive}.
+Our meta-learning approach can inform how such priors are constructed.
+Importantly, prior widening gracefully transitions from an uninformative to an informative prior as we accrue data from more related clinical trials.

+Our prior widening technique is inspired by the emerging literature studying prior misspecification in Thompson sampling.
+In general, adopting a more conservative prior allows Thompson sampling to still achieve the optimal theoretical guarantee, while a less conservative prior may cause failure to converge \citep{honda2014optimality,liu2015prior}.
+However, the use of a conservative prior often results in poor empirical performance, and can erode the benefit of using Thompson sampling over UCB and other prior-free approaches \citep[see, \eg,][]{RVR14,bastani2020mostly}.
+We take the view that a successful implementation of Thompson sampling \textit{requires} learning an appropriate prior, and propose meta-learning policies to achieve this goal across a sequence of learning problems.

-\ACKNOWLEDGMENT{The authors gratefully acknowledge Columbia University Center for Pricing and Revenue Management for providing us the dataset on auto loans.}
+\ACKNOWLEDGMENT{The authors gratefully acknowledge Columbia University Center for Pricing and Revenue Management for providing us the dataset on auto loans.
+We are also grateful to Amit Peleg, Jackie Baek, Omar Besbes, Dan Russo, various seminar participants and an anonymous review team for valuable feedback on earlier drafts.}